Trusted WordPress tutorials, when you need them most.

 It comes with a website application firewall, which filters all traffic to your website and blocks suspicious requests.

-It has a malware scanner that scans all your WordPress core files, themes, plugins, and upload folders for changes and suspicious code.
+This plugin also has a malware scanner that scans all your WordPress core files, themes, plugins, and upload folders for changes and suspicious code.
 This helps you clean a hacked WordPress site.

-Having said that, let’s see how to install and easily set up Wordfence for maximum security.
+With that in mind, let’s see how to install and easily set up Wordfence for maximum security.

 How to Install and Set Up Wordfence in WordPress